 It is said that Czarnians can only be truly killed by other Czarnians (though this does not matter to Lobo either way, as he cannot die by any means).
 Furthermore, Lobo has been banned from entering either Heaven or Hell.
 Lobo can survive unaided in the vacuum of space.

 Lobo possesses super strength that enables him to lift over 100 tons, which has allowed him to hold his own against the likes of Superman, Captain Marvel, Martian Manhunter and Green Lanterns, among others.
-He also has superhuman durability and a healing factor that allows him to heal from even the most serious of injuries fast.
+He also has superhuman durability and a healing factor that allows him to heal from even the most serious of injuries relatively quickly.
 Despite his size, Lobo is surprisingly quick.
 Lobo is able to survive the rigors of space without food or air, although he needs booze regularly.
 Not for survival, just because.
 Lobo has an unbelievably good sense of smell that allows him to track anyone he's met within a few solar systems.